 The bike’s price is around about the same as other similar bikes with a basic console and hand pulse sensors.
 It provides good value for those looking for a bike for a beginner or those looking for moderate cardio exercise.

-When I checked the pricing the best was at Amazon where it also qualified for Prime and free shipping.
+When I checked at Amazon it can qualify for Prime and free shipping on qualifying orders.

 The Sunny Health & Fitness Upright Exercise Bike is a a good starter bike and one for those looking for moderate levels of exercise.